our work with young people

 Growing creative, ecological and connected young people for a just world

-Our work focuses on developing children and young people so that they can reach their full potential, thrive in their own lives, and become agents of positive social and environmental change in the world.
-Youth leadership and youth social action are intricately woven into our priorities across the organisation.
+Our work focuses on children and young people so that they can reach their full potential, thrive in their own lives, and become agents of social and environmental change.

-Our programmes are developed in response to the local and global contexts of young people’s lives, aiming to bring positive experiences in a world of division, climate emergency, loss of biodiversity, social injustices, eco-anxiety and the ever increasing presence of phones and social media.
+Our youth leadership and social action programmes are developed in response to local and global contexts of young people’s lives, aiming to bring positive and nature-led experiences in a world of division, climate emergency, social injustices, eco-anxiety and the ever increasing presence of phones and social media.

 Our framework of ‘I, We and the Planet’ underpins all our work, highlighting the interconnection between self, others and the earth:

-‘I’ - Developing a deeper more connected sense of ‘I’
+‘I’ - Developing a deeper sense of ‘I’

 ‘We’ - Creating opportunities for an inclusive and diverse sense of ‘We’ amongst different types of people and the wider natural world

-‘Planet’ - Delivering practical hands on projects that make a tangible difference to the ‘Planet’
+‘Planet’ - Delivering practical hands on projects that make a tangible difference to the ‘Planet’, in the present and for the future

 OUR PROJECTS

 Across our different projects, we aim to help young people who grow up in urban environments develop deep, embodied relationships with nature - relationships that shape who they become, how they see the world, and the values they carry into adulthood.
-Through hands-on, experiential engagement with growing, wildlife, land stewardship and traditional building techniques, Global Generation creates rare opportunities for young people to learn by doing - to work with soil, plants, materials and living systems, rather than simply learning about them.
-For many, this is their first sustained encounter with nature as something they can care for, shape and belong to - rather than something distant, inaccessible or abstract.
 This is not about one-off environmental education or exposure.
 It is about experience, stewardship and belonging.
 By nurturing relationships between young people and place, we help to seed a generation who care about nature not as an abstract issue, but as something personal and relational, shaping their values, identities and long-term behaviour.

 SCHOOLS